ministryofjustice/hmpps-hub/README.md

 Please see the instructions in the VSTS wiki for building and running this solution.

 # Contribute
+Contributions are made by the project team using VSTS.
 GitHub contributions are not accepted at this time.